sitaramc/gitolite-doc/docs/dev-notes.md

 scripts.  *Installing* them, including "where and how", is described [here][localcode]**.

-[localcode]: non-core#for-your-non-core-programs
+[localcode]: non-core.md#for-your-non-core-programs

-Note: the [non-core](non-core) page is the starting point for all information about customising gitolite.
+Note: the [non-core](non-core.md) page is the starting point for all information about customising gitolite.

 # environment variables and other inputs